-- > Financial liabilities measured at fair value through profit and loss.
-At 31 December 2023 the Group had no financial instruments in this category; - > Financial liabilities measured at amortized cost.
+Financial liabilities measured at fair value through profit The items in the statement of financial position are classiand loss.
+At 31 December 2023 the Group had no financial fied below according to the categories required by IFRS 9 instruments in this category; at 31 December 2023 and 31 December 2022:

+Financial liabilities measured at amortized cost.